Friday, September 12, 2025

 Monday, June 30, 2025

-July and the Tour
+July and the Tour and the Infamous POGGIO QOM

 Possible goals for the month...Sisu Tour de France Sprint Jersey (not all races are good times for me but I think I can do well even if KM joins in.
 I would love to take on the world's best.)
 Also, the July Time Trial Series (because several races are short at 4km, 9 km, 10 km, 13 km, plus a 33 km endurance test).
 There is a quick three portal climb challenge to get the devil jersey.
 Plus, I should be able to find a good time to try to take the Poggio.
 Illi at 7:59.5 with 251 watts and Hayashi at 8:00 287 watts.
 I will need about 300 watts to beat them both.
 When I get caught up on all of that, I have a custom workout called Hic-cups.